Dale Arnold: Career

 On February 28, 2018, the show was renamed The Dale & Keefe Show after longtime co-host Michael Holley announced at the 5 o'clock hour that he would be leaving WEEI immediately after the show to pursue a full-time television position with NBC Sports Boston.
 It was an emotional time for Arnold and Holley, having spent 10 years together as radio partners and best friends on and off the air.
 Holley is a close family friend of the Arnold family and attended Dale's son Taylor's wedding in New Orleans in October 2015.
 On August 13, 2018, WEEI shook up their lineup, moving The Dale & Keefe Show to the midday slot, and moving the midday show, Ordway, Merloni, and Fauria, featuring hosts Glenn Ordway, Lou Merloni, and Christian Fauria, to the afternoon drive time slot.

 Arnold's voice can be heard during several NFL Top 10 and A Football Life documentaries on the NFL Network.

-Arnold announced on March 11, 2021, that the following day's broadcast, on March 12, 2021, would be his last.
-Arnold worked nearly 30 years at WEEI,but would continue hosting Bruins broadcasts, part time.
+Arnold announced on March 11, 2021, that the following day's broadcast, on March 12, would be his last.
+Arnold worked nearly 30 years at WEEI, and continued hosting Bruins broadcasts on a part time basis.
+He then retired for good on April 11, 2023.

-Miscellanea

-Arnold's most famous line as a play-by-play announcer came in a 1988 game at Sullivan Stadium between the Patriots and the Indianapolis Colts when Doug Flutie ran in the winning touchdown in the final 30 seconds; the crowd erupted, and Arnold described the scene as "This place has gone icky balooky!"
+In November 2024, NESN announced that Arnold would return, on an interim basis, to handle studio duties for Boston Bruins pregame and postgame shows, to help balance the workload of other on-air staff members.

+In March 2025, it was announced that Arnold would be inducted to the Massachusetts Broadcasters Hall of Fame in June 2025.

 Personal life

-Arnold lives in Bellingham, Massachusetts, with his wife, Susan.
-They have three children: Taylor, Alysha and Brianna.
+Arnold formerly of Bellingham, Massachusetts, now lives in Brunswick, Maine with his wife, Susan.
+They have three children: Taylor, Alysha, and Brianna.
 Arnold grew up in Maine and Minnesota prior to attending Bowdoin College.
-His son, Taylor Arnold, is a professor at University of Richmond.
+His son, Taylor Arnold, is a professor at the University of Richmond.

-Awards and recognition

-Arnold is a three-time Regional Emmy Award winner.